azadwasan/neuralnetwork/docs/easyNN/GradientDescent.md

 1 Compute the cost function $J(\theta)$ based on the current batch of parameter values.
 2 Start iterating the GD algorithm until maximum iterations count is reached.
     3 Iterate for all the parameters (nested loop) that we need to tune, which is equal to the model order, i.e., $n$.

-    Step 4 - 8 are same as the computation of [linear regression cost function](./CostFunctionLinearRegression.md), except the computation is slightly different.

     4 Iterate over the all the available samples, i.e., $i = 1... m$, which we call as feature matrix (nested nested loop) and extract the feature vector, $x^{(i)}$.
         5 Evaluate the hypothesis for the current feature vector ($h_{\theta}(x^{(i)}$) based on the *current parameter batch*.
         6 Find the difference of hypothesis with measure value $y^{(i)}$ corresponding to the feature vector.